Tara Teng: In Asia

 In June 2011, Teng visited towns and slums in Cambodia and Thailand where families had sold their daughters to sexual slavery.
 These included Patpong, Thailand where she partnered with Rahab Ministries Thailand to spend time with female human trafficking survivors.
 In Chiang Mai, Thailand, Teng spoke to an audience of 40,000 people at the MTV Freedom Concert in support of MTV EXIT, a campaign to end human trafficking and exploitation.
 The Cambodia trip was supported by the advocacy group Traffic Jam and World Orphans.

 In February 2012, Teng was a keynote speaker at the Freedom and Honor Conference in Seoul.
 Later in the year, she travelled to Sri Lanka.
 There, she visited World Vision's development programs in Thanamalvila Divisional Secretariat and Bogawantalawa to help fundraising efforts.

 Post-pageant life

 Teng currently works as a life and style blogger and is the B.C. director of the Joy Smith Foundation, an organization which serves to combat human trafficking and help survivors.
-She also works as a spiritual embodiment coach in Vancouver working within the 'Deconstructing Faith movement'.
-Her book, Your Body is a Revolution: Healing Our Relationships with Our Bodies, Each Other and the Earth will be published in 2023.
+She also works as a life coach in Vancouver working within the faith deconstruction movement.
+Her book, Your Body is a Revolution: Healing Our Relationships with Our Bodies, Each Other and the Earth was published in 2023.